 As there are high imports in the country, the citizens of the country get a variety of products at competitive prices.
 Excessive dependence on imported goods leads to less demand for domestic goods.
-All these things ultimately lead to less domestic production, less industrialization.
+All these things ultimately lead to less domestic production and less industrialization.

 Such a situation, in turn, leads to various financial anomalies and adverse effects on the local economy and the public at large.
-These can be lesser utilization of local resources-raw materials, minerals, human capabilities, unemployment issues, law and order issues, etc. Due to low production, lesser avenues for taxation for the Government leads to higher taxation on the public in terms of taxing goods and income.
-Moreover, lesser spend on infrastructure and development of the country.
+These can be lesser utilization of local resources-raw materials, minerals, human capabilities, unemployment issues, law and order issues, etc. Due to low production, lesser avenues for taxation for the Government leads to higher taxation on the public in terms of taxing goods and income—moreover, lesser spending on infrastructure and development of the country.

 These effects (which are non-exhaustive in nature) are the result of the Negative Balance of Trade of the country.

 - Trade Deficit provides a variety of products and services at a competitive price to the citizens of the country.

 - In the initial stages of the Negative Balance of Trade, the standard of living of the citizens of the country improves.

 - In the short run, a Negative Balance of Trade helps the company overcome the scarcity of goods and services.

 - Due to competitive prices, there is less risk of inflation in the country.